MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Experiments

 \subsection{Hyper-parameter Studies.}

-In this section, we explore the sensitivity of the model by setting different hyper-parameters and observing the changes of node classification and node clustering performance.
-Due to space limitation, we show the results on the ACM datasets only, and the results on the IMDB and DBLP dataset show exactly the same trend. \begin{itemize} \item \textbf{Dimension of the final embedding.}
+In this section, we explore the sensitivity of the model by setting different hyperparameters and observing the changes in node classification and node clustering performance.
+Due to space limitations, we show the results on the ACM datasets only.
+The results for the IMDB and DBLP datasets show the same trend. \begin{itemize} \item \textbf{Dimension of the final embedding.}

-First, to explore the effect of embedding dimensions on task performance, we set dimension in range \{16, 32, 64, 128, 256, 512\}.
+First, to explore the effect of embedding dimensions on task performance, we set dimensions in the range \{16, 32, 64, 128, 256, 512\}.
 The classification and clustering performance curves are shown in Fig.\ref{figure9}(a) and Fig.\ref{figure9}(b), respectively.
-It can be seen that as the dimension increases initially, classification and clustering performance can be improved, which shows that higher-dimensional representations can cover richer semantic information.
-But when the dimensionality is increased to 512, the classification and clustering performances have decreased slightly, which shows that representation with too high-dimensional information introduces some noise, which is not conducive to the improvement of the performance.
+Initially, as the dimension increases, classification and clustering performance can be improved, which shows that higher-dimensional representations can cover richer semantic information.
+However, when the dimensionality is increased to 512, the classification and clustering performances decrease slightly, which shows that representation with too high-dimensional information introduces some noise and this is not conducive to the improvement of the performance.

-\item \textbf{• Max path length.}
+\item \textbf{Max path length.}

-Secondly, to explore the influence of the maximum length of hybrid metapath on performance of downstream tasks, we set the maximum length from 1 to 8, and the classification and clustering performance curves are shown in Fig.\ref{figure9}(c) and Fig.\ref{figure9}(d), respectively.
-It can be seen that similar to the node dimension experiment, initially, as the maximum path length increases, the classification and clustering performance can be improved, which shows that a wider range of nodes can cover richer semantic information.
-However, when the maximum length is increased to more than 6, the classification and clustering performance have decreased obviously, which shows that the too long path introduces some noise, which is not conducive to the improvement of the performance.This observation is consistent with the conclusions drawn from the previous studies\cite{ji2020dual,wang2019neural,he2020lightgcn}.
+Second, to explore the influence of the maximum length of the hybrid metapath on the performance of downstream tasks, we varied the maximum length from 1 to 8.
+The resulting classification and clustering performance curves are shown in Fig.\ref{figure9}(c) and Fig.\ref{figure9}(d), respectively.
+Similar to the node dimension experiment, initially, as the maximum path length increases, the classification, and clustering performance improves, which shows that a wider range of nodes can cover richer semantic information.
+However, when the maximum length is increased to more than 6, the classification and clustering performance obviously decrease, which shows that a path that is too long introduces some noise and this is not conducive to the improvement of the performance.
+This observation is consistent with the conclusions drawn from previous studies\cite {ji2020dual, wang2019neural, he2020lightgcn}. \end{itemize}